TIBCOSoftware/snappydata/docs/connectors/tdv.md

             snappy>deploy jar dv-jar '/opt/tib_computedb_TIB_compute_1.2.0_linux/connectors/csjdbc8.jar';

     !!!Note
-    	This command should be executed only once, when you connect to the TDV cluster for the first time.
+    	You should execute this command only once when you connect to the TDV cluster for the first time.

 8. Create an external table with JDBC options: